Koloa Zipline is the only company on Kauai to offer the Flyin’ Kaua’ian Harness

 Cruise Ship Passengers

 We find that Princeville Ranch Zip and Dip works best for our cruise clients for the afternoon of day one in port, as long as you plan to rent a car and do some exploring on your own.
 Princeville Ranch is on the north shore of Kauai and you definitely need a rental car (the drive is about an hour).
 It is a beautiful drive and the tour is well worth the effort.
-The Kipu Ranch 3 hour Zipline Trek can also be done on the afternoon of day 1 and requires a drive of about 30 minutes from the port to the check-in location.

 A few years ago no one had ever heard of zipping … now it is the hottest activity on Kauai!
 All the lines on Kauai zipline tours have been engineered and constructed to the highest standards meeting requirements set by ACCT (the Association for Challenge Course Technology).
 This is actually one of the SAFER things you will do on vacation.
 You are more likely to get hurt loading luggage into your rental car or hanging out at your resort’s swimming pool!